SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/index.md

 root: .
 ---

-# Introduction to Super Computing Wales

-This lesson introduces using the Super Computing Wales HPC system.
+This lesson introduces using the High Performance Computing with a Raspberry Pi cluster.

 > ## Prerequisites
 >